What should you look for in a new cot?

 The New Zealand Government has released safety standards which everyone selling cots must comply with (even those listing second hand cots on TradeMe).

 However, rather than assuming the seller has it right, it pays to satisfy yourself that the sticker is current.
-This means it shows that it complies with AS NZ 2172 (as at the time of writing, being 2017).
+This means it shows that it complies with AS NZ 2172 (learn more here and be aware the standards may change in the future).

 3. Go for looks